ARCHEOASTRONOMIA LIGUSTICA

 raffigurazioni di Mithra, il quale, essendo già presente nell'Avesta (la cui

-Mazda, pare proprio risalire alla religione aria politeista pre-zoroastriana.
+Ahura Mazda, pare proprio risalire alla religione aria politeista

 Tutti questi indizi mostrano che le